Glamping refers to a blend of glamour and camping, and as a word, it has its origin from two other words; “glamorous” and “camping”.

 Tourists here can take a nature stroll, explore northern Thailand’s exotic hill tribes and even ride an elephant.
 They provide up to 15 tents.

 It offers accommodation in ten luxury air-conditioned tents, with high height canopies covered in the Moghul style.
-Also, there is provision for three other separate tents that offers relaxation, dining services, and spa treatments.
+Also, there is provision for three other separate tents that offer relaxation, dining services, and spa treatments.

 This is an exotic resort laced with luxury and untamed wilderness, situated within Canada’s Pacific Rim National Park.
-It offers great white canvas suite tents, lounge, spa tents and dining, alongside fascinating adventures.
+It offers great white canvas suite tents, lounge, spa tents, and dining, alongside fascinating adventures.

-There are long veranda, indoor and outdoor showers and a sala.
+There are long veranda, indoor and outdoor showers, and a sala.
 In addition to this, it offers two plunge pools and a gym to work out.
 The Little Mombo, also situated on the Chief’s Island, is smaller and more intimate compared to its sister Mombo Camp.
-It has its sparkling pool, dining and lounge area.
+It has its sparkling pool, dining, and lounge area.